BeYourExcitement/ember.js/README.md

 Programming conventions exist for a reason.
 That is why, by design, Ember prioritizes conventions for easy code maintenance, debugging, testing, organization, and simply writing less code.
 A key element that increases this productivity is the Ember CLI (Command Line Interface).
 It is the centralized entry point to manage the functionality of Ember.

-Ember is future-friendly for development.
+Ember is future-friendly towards development by maintaing their releases in a way that don't break your app.
 Use Ember if you want your app to have stability without stagnation.
 With a dedicated core team that is committed long term, Ember stays on top of the latest trends without breaking applications, due to their multi-tiered release process.
 The consistently growing community has also established and maintained a large add-on ecosystem.

 # Contribution